RedLeZ/RedLeZ/README.md

 # RedLeZ - Java and Python Developer

-Hello There This RedLeZ , I 16 year old Boy with a love for Java and Python Minecraft is my favorite game You can find down there some of Projects I am Working on...
+Hello There This RedLeZ , I 16 year old Boy with a love for Java and Python.

+Minecraft is my favorite game You can find down there some of Projects I am Working on...

 ## About Me